echalkpad/the-health-guide/src/assets/docs/macronutrients/dietary-fiber.md

 # Dietary fiber

 Dietary fiber is a complex carbohydrate that cannot be absorbed by the human body, but it contributes to the absorption of other nutrients and improves the overall health of the digestive system.
+Thus, fiber is not considered essential nutrient.

 ## Digestion and absorption
-Fiber
+Fiber is not absorped, but contributes the absorption of other nutrients, like magnesium and calcium.

 ### Functions and benefits
 - energy supply;